Knee replacement surgery

 World class knee replacement surgery at TRIA

-We use the latest surgical and rehabilitation techniques such as the ROSA® Knee robotic technology to help our patients recover as quickly and comfortably as possible – with many of our patients safely returning home the same day.
-With personalized care and expertise, we’re here to answer questions, help you decide if knee replacement is right for you, and determine what type of surgery will help you best accomplish your goals.
+We use the latest surgical and rehabilitation techniques such as the ROSA® robotic technology to help our patients recover as quickly and comfortably as possible – with many of our patients safely returning home the same day.
+With personalized care and expertise, we’re here to help you decide if knee replacement is right for you.
+If surgery is your best treatment option, we’ll answer all of your questions and determine which type of surgery will help you best accomplish your goals.

 "Because of your surgical artistry and motivation in [physical therapy], I was able to get back to every activity I did before, except now I am the strongest I've ever been athletically."